University of Kansas Medical Center Archives

 Efforts to expand the preservation and documentation of the University of Kansas Medical Center’s history resulted in the establishment of an institutional archives in 1988.
-Under the Department of History and Philosophy of Medicine, the Archives organizes, preserves and promotes appropriate use of materials of enduring organizational, administrative, legal and historical value.
-The core activities of the Archives include the collection, organization and preservation of archival materials and providing assistance to qualified researchers.
+Under the Department of History and Philosophy of Medicine, the Archives organizes, preserves, and promotes appropriate use of materials of enduring historical value.
+The core activities of the Archives include the collection, organization, and preservation of archival materials, and providing assistance to qualified researchers.

-Spanning over one century of Medical Center history, the more than 3000 cubic feet of archival holdings present a broad range of materials including records from the Schools of Medicine, Nursing and Allied Health.
-Also represented are Central Administration, Students Affairs, Audio Visual Services, External Affairs and the Alumni Office.
+Spanning over one century of Medical Center history, the more than 3,000 cubic feet of archival holdings present a broad range of materials including records from the Schools of Medicine, Nursing, and Health Professions.
+Also represented are Central Administration, Students Affairs, Audio Visual Services, External Affairs, and the Alumni Office.

-The Archives contains numerous records and related materials pertaining to the history of the medical center, local, regional and Kansas medicine, faculty records and personal papers of prominent local physicians, departmental histories, World War I and World War II medical records, records of the Schools of Medicine, Nursing and Allied Health, and many other materials relating to local medical history.
+The Archives hold numerous records and related materials pertaining to the history of local, regional, and Kansas medicine, personal papers of prominent local physicians, World War I and World War II medical records, and many other materials relating to local medical history.

-Other unique collections available through the Archives include the Spine and Orthopedic Historical Collections, early 20th century hospital patient records (1906-1920) and private physician records (1909-1980), which contain diagnoses, treatments and outcomes, many with hand-written physicians’ and nurses’ notes.
-These records may be used by qualified researchers with appropriate approval from the University of Kansas Medical Center’s Institutional Review Board.
+Other unique collections include the Spine and Orthopedic Historical Collections, early 20th century hospital patient records (1906-1920), and private physician records (1909-1980), which contain diagnoses, treatments, and outcomes, many with hand-written physicians’ and nurses’ notes.
+These records may be accessed by qualified researchers with approval from the University of Kansas Medical Center’s Institutional Review Board.

-The Archives also houses a substantial collection of photographs, movies and publications deemed of historical interest to faculty, staff, students and researchers.
+The Archives also house a large collection of photographs, movies, and publications of historical interest to faculty, staff, students, and researchers.

-The ongoing Oral History Program consists of transcribed interviews with former administrators, retired faculty and other key individuals in the Medical Center's history.
-These interviews illuminate the historical evolution of the institution and compliment the written record by providing a "human perspective" through personal recollection.
+The Oral History collection consists of transcribed interviews with former administrators, retired faculty, and other key individuals in the Medical Center's history.
+These interviews illuminate the historical evolution of the institution and complement the written record by providing a "human perspective" through personal recollection.

 Can’t find what you’re looking for on our web page?
 Need advice to proceed with your archival research?
 Can’t find the right collection?
 Our archivist will seldom lead you astray.
 Call or email for prompt, courteous consulting.